teresa-wolfiivp/notes/README.md

 - Today's programming wisdom is to prioritize tasks, plan ahead, and stay organized.
 This will help you to be more efficient and productive in your work.
 By using task management tools, such as Trello or Asana, you can keep track of your progress and make sure you don't get sidetracked.

 Remember to take breaks throughout the day to avoid burnout and maintain your focus.
 Additionally, always keep learning and updating your skills.
 The technology industry is constantly evolving, so it' s essential to stay current with new developments and tools.
 Finally, don’t be afraid to ask for help when you need it.
 There is always someone willing to lend a hand, whether it be a coworker, friend, or online community.

+# 2023-11-28
+- Today's programming wisdom is to prioritize tasks, plan ahead, and stay organized.
+This will help you to be more efficient and productive in your coding endeavors.
+First, prioritize your tasks based on their importance and deadlines.
+By giving priority to the tasks that need to get done first, you can ensure that you are making progress on the right things.

+Second, planning ahead is crucial for success.
+Before starting a new project or undertaking a large task, take the time to plan out your approach.
+Break the task down into smaller, manageable steps, so that it is easier to stay on track and avoid getting lost in the details.
+Use project management tools, such as Trello or Asana, to keep track of your progress and make sure that nothing falls through the cracks.
+ -- 212字